Keats/kickstart/README.md

 - Cross-platform: Windows, Mac and Linux supported
 - Single binary: no need to install a virtualenv or anything else
-- Templaces can be made for any kind of projects, not limited to Rust
-- Simple CLI usage: only one command
+- Simple to use
 - Directory names and filenames can be templated: `{{ repo_name }}/{{author}}.md` is a valid path
-- All templating done through [Tera](https://tera.netlify.com/docs/installation/)
+- All templating done through [Tera](https://tera.netlify.com/docs/installation/) - a template engine inspired by Jinja2
 - Choose your own adventure: supports conditional questions based on previous answers
 - Can load templates from a local directory or from a Git repository
 - Has conditional cleanup to not let irrelevant files in the projects after generation
+- Templates can be made for any kind of projects, not limited to Rust

 ## Try it out